Assam Career : Apply for Guest Faculty vacancy in Assam University

 Emoluments : Rs.1,500/- per lecture subject to a maximum of Rs.50,000/- per month.

-Selection Procedure : A walk-in-interview will be held on 25th November 2022 at 9 AM in Office of Head, Department of Law, Assam University, Silchar.
+Selection Procedure : A walk-in-interview will be held on 6th December 2022 at 12 PM in Office of Head, Department of Social Work, Assam University, Silchar.

 How to apply : Candidates can appear for the walk-in-interview with duly filled in prescribed application form and self-attested copies of all supporting documents